 By Edwin R. Sweeney

-Similar ethnic & national biographies books
+Best ethnic & national biographies books

-"Lorsque Usen créa les Apaches, il leur donna un can pay qui se situe à l'ouest.
+"Lorsque Usen créa les Apaches, il leur donna un will pay qui se situe à l'ouest.
 Cela eut lieu au début de l. a.
-Création : vehicle Usen créa simultanément le peuple apache et son can pay.
+Création : motor vehicle Usen créa simultanément le peuple apache et son can pay.
 Quand viendra le jour où les Apaches seront séparés de leur terre, ils tomberont malades et mourront.
 Combien de temps s'écoulera-t-il avant qu'on dise qu'il n'y a plus d'Apaches?